-Lanner Parish Council.
-Subject to Approval.
-Minutes of the Parish Council Meeting held on Tuesday 17 December 2019 in the Village Hall, commencing 7.00 pm.
+Lanner Parish Council Minutes of the Parish Council Meeting held on Tuesday 17 December 2019 in the Village Hall, commencing 7.00 pm.

 Present: Cllr.
 Wood (Chair), Cllr Luscombe, Cllr Marshall, Cllr Repper and Cllr Wearne.

 In attendance: Mr C Green (to item PC19/232); Mrs E Youlton, Clerk and Mrs T Marshall, Asst.Clerk.